syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Adding conditional HTML attribute to list item

-You can achieve adding attributes to the li items based on datasource value with the help of JSInterop.
-In the, Opened event need to call the client side script by passing the required arguments (datasource and id) and add the attributes based on the datasource value obtained from the server.
+This is achieved by adding attributes to the li items based on the data source value with the help of the JSInterop.
+In the opened event, call the client-side script by passing the required arguments (data source and id) and adding the attributes based on the data source value obtained from the server.

 % highlight cshtml %}